Community Owned and Community Grown Since 1986

 A patron matching the assignment of chairing the annual Hospice Ball, Karen Neeley, a retired Vice President of bank operations/accounting, has helped raise just shy of $1 million for Cypress Basin Hospice.
 Her interest in the mission of Cypress Basin Hospice is evident in the many volunteer roles she undertakes.

 While there is compassion in the concept of hospice care, Mr. Grundish’s first-hand experience moved beyond intellectual understanding.
 “When Cypress Basin Hospice attended Linda’s father I thought again about the importance of the ball that’s one of the annual fundraisers supporting the work of our staff,” Mr. Grundish said.
 “It’s bigger than attending a patient.
 It’s about helping families.”

 Amy Hinton– Mt.
 Pleasant

-For Cypress Basin Hospice (CBH) Board Member Amy Hinton volunteering is second nature.
+For Cypress Basin Hospice Board Member Amy Hinton, volunteering is second nature.
 Amy has been a volunteer for Cypress Basin Hospice for 20 years.
 She was inspired to become a volunteer because of the immense support she felt from hospice when her mother-in-law passed away.
 She passionately believes that Cypress Basin Hospice emphasizes compassion, dignity, independence and respect.
 Hinton says, “These are people who are committed to caring for individuals touched by life limiting illnesses, grief and loss.
 By applying training, experiences and compassion, Cypress Basin Hospice is able to relieve their physical, emotional and spiritual pain.”